 The health insurance contribution is simulated separately from the other social contributions (social insurance and unemployment) and it is paid by employees, self-employed, employers and pensioners.

 Employee Health insurance contributions

-The health insurance contribution rate is 5.5% for 2015-2017 and 10% in 2018, and is due on the gross wage, minus the employees' participation at company profits.
+The health insurance contribution rate is 5.5% for 2014-2017 and is due on the gross wage, minus the employees' participation at company profits.

 Self-employed Health insurance contributions